 2018.
 Tweets The total number of unique tweets since the hashtag was registered on symplur.com.
 Impressions Impressions are computed by taking the number of times an account has tweeted multiplied by the account's number of followers repeated for all accounts, then finally summed up.
 Articles The total number of articles, or links/urls, shared.
 Visuals The total number of times each photo, GIF, or video was shared.

-1. Cabrera D, Vartabedian BS, Spinner RJ, Jordan BL, Aase LA, Timimi FK.
-More Than Likes and Tweets: Creating Social Media Portfolios for Academic Promotion and Tenure.
-J Grad Med Educ 2017;9:421-425.